River Valley High School: History

 RVHS was founded as the Singapore Chinese Middle School in 1956.
 It was the first Chinese middle school set up by the government and it occupied the premises of Seng Poh Primary School.
 It was later renamed Queenstown Government Chinese Middle School and subsequently River Valley Government Chinese Middle School when it moved to Strathmore Avenue.

 RVHS admitted its first batch of English-stream pupils in 1979 when it was selected as one of the nine pioneering Special Assistance Plan (SAP) schools in that same year.
+It was a difficult time for the school, as Madam Leong Fun Chin who was the principal from 1974-1993 recalled.
+However, despite all the hardships, she led RVHS through its transition into a premier Chinese-medium school and later a top SAP school.
+She was known for her nurturing, gentle, yet firm leadership style, often described as a "motherly" figure to students.

-It moved from its River Valley campus to a new campus at West Coast in December 1986.
+RVHS moved from its River Valley campus to a new campus at West Coast in December 1986.
 Due to the smaller school campus at the West Coast site, the school became a double-session school.
 It reverted to a single-session school in 1993 after new blocks were constructed.
 It was among the first six schools in Singapore to become autonomous in 1994.
 For its achievements in its CCAs, it was also one of the first schools to receive all three available Sustained Achievement Awards when it was first offered by the Ministry of Education in 2001.

 In 2006, RVHS started running a six-year Integrated Programme which allows students to skip the Singapore-Cambridge GCE Ordinary Level examinations, which students in Singapore normally take at the end of Secondary Four, and proceed to sit for the Singapore-Cambridge GCE Advanced Level at the end of the sixth year.
 The final batch of GCE Ordinary Level students graduated from RVHS in 2007.
-In June 2006, RVHS moved out of its campus at Queensway to a holding site at Malan Road.
+In June 2006, RVHS moved out of its first holding site at Queensway to a second holding site at Malan Road.
 The Malan Road campus housed the school while they were waiting for the new school building to be ready in 2009.

 At a press release held by the Ministry of Education on 21 September 2018, it was revealed that RVHS would be participating in the Joint Admission Exercise as of 2019, and will accept GCE Ordinary Level graduates from other secondary schools for Years 5 and 6 of its Integrated Programme.
 Under this exercise, the first batch of students from other secondary schools were admitted into RVHS in February 2019.

-The school was the scene of a killing of a Secondary 1 student by a fellow Secondary 4 schoolmate in July 2021, which made domestic and international headlines.
+The school was the scene of a killing of a Secondary 1 student by a Secondary 4 schoolmate in July 2021, which made domestic and international headlines.